 Process Safety Management

-Process Safety Management (PSM) is the framework of systems and processes for the robust design, engineering, operating and maintenance practices needed to prevent the leakage of flammable liquids or other hazardous substances, or the occurrence of MAEs, such as fires and explosions that may occur from such leakages.
+Process safety management is the framework of systems and processes for the robust design, engineering, operating, and maintenance practices needed to prevent the leakage of flammable liquids or other hazardous substances, or the occurrence of major accident events (MAEs) , such as fires and explosions that may occur from such leakages.

-As shown in the figure below, INPEX Process Safety Management consists of four focus areas and 20 elements.
+As shown in the figure below, our process safety management consists of four focus areas and 20 elements.
 Each element has a detailed set of expectations to which operator projects must adhere.
-Within the PSM framework, we have voluntarily adopted a Safety Case regime at INPEX-operated assets, which documents our implementation of sufficient measures to prevent process leakage-related MAEs through systematic identification and assessment of risks, and for minimizing the impact of MAEs that do occur.
+Within the process safety management framework, we have voluntarily adopted a Safety Case regime at our operational facilities, which documents our implementation of sufficient measures to prevent process leakage-related MAEs through systematic identification and assessment of risks, and for minimizing the impact of MAEs that do occur.
 We also conduct Asset Integrity/Process Safety (AIPS) assurance reviews for all operator projects to ensure risks are maintained to ALARP levels.

 Process Safety KPIs

-8 Process Safety KPIs: Tier 1 and 2 Process Safety Events are unexpected releases or leakages of any material, including flammable liquids.
-In line with IOGP reporting requirements, we classify such events as Tier 1 or Tier 2 depending on the degree of consequence (personal harm, direct cost to the company, type and quantity of material released, etc).
-We have also adopted Tier 3 and 4 classifications as leading indicators, referring to internationally accepted guidelines.
+1 Tier 1 and Tier 2 Process Safety Events (PSEs): Tier 1 and Tier 2 PSEs are unexpected releases or leakages of any material, including flammable liquids.
+In line with internationally accepted guidelines, we classify and report such events as Tier 1 or Tier 2 depending on the degree of consequence (personal harm, direct cost to the Company, type and quantity of material released, etc.).
+We have also adopted Tier 3 and Tier 4 classifications as leading KPIs, referring to internationally accepted guidelines.

 Asset Integrity Assurance

-Asset Integrity/Process Safety (AIPS) assurance review is a systematic series of reviews conducted by an independent team at appropriate points during each phase of a project.
-Specifically, this process assesses the actions implemented at a site to fulfill the expectations embodied in the 20 elements of Process Safety Management.
-Benefits that can be expected from an AIPS assurance review include:
+An Asset Integrity/Process Safety (AIPS) assurance review is a systematic series of reviews conducted by an independent team at appropriate points during each phase of a project.
+Specifically, this process assesses the actions implemented at a site to fulfill the expectations embodied in the 20 elements of process safety management.
+Benefits that can be expected from an AIPS assurance review include the follow:

-- providing assurance to management and stakeholders that asset value (equipment) is being adequately protected;
+- Providing assurance to senior management and stakeholders that asset (equipment) value is being adequately protected.